History of al-Qaeda: Return to Afghanistan

+Activities

 Call for global Salafi jihadism

 In 1994, the Salafi groups waging Salafi jihadism in Bosnia entered into decline, and groups such as the Egyptian Islamic Jihad began to drift away from the Salafi cause in Europe.
 Al-Qaeda stepped in and assumed control of around 80% of non-state armed cells in Bosnia in late 1995.
 At the same time, Al-Qaeda ideologues instructed the network's recruiters to look for Jihadi international Muslims who believed that extremist-jihad must be fought on a global level.
 Al-Qaeda also sought to open the "offensive phase" of the global Salafi jihad.
 Bosnian Islamists in 2006 called for "solidarity with Islamic causes around the world", supporting the insurgents in Kashmir and Iraq as well as the groups fighting for a Palestinian state.

-Fatwas
+Issuing Fatwas

 In 1996, Al-Qaeda announced its jihad to expel foreign troops and interests from what they considered Islamic lands.
 Bin Laden issued a fatwa, which amounted to a public declaration of war against the US and its allies, and began to refocus Al-Qaeda's resources on large-scale, propagandist strikes.

 On February 23, 1998, bin Laden and Ayman al-Zawahiri, a leader of Egyptian Islamic Jihad, along with three other Islamist leaders, co-signed and issued a fatwa calling on Muslims to kill Americans and their allies.
 Under the banner of the World Islamic Front for Combat Against the Jews and Crusaders, they declared:

 [T]he ruling to kill the Americans and their allies – civilians and military – is an individual duty for every Muslim who can do it in any country in which it is possible to do it, to liberate the al-Aqsa Mosque [in Jerusalem] and the holy mosque [in Mecca] from their grip, and for their armies to move out of all the lands of Islam, defeated and unable to threaten any Muslim.
 This is in accordance with the words of Almighty Allah, 'and fight the pagans all together as they fight you all together [and] fight them until there is no more tumult or oppression, and there prevail justice and faith in Allah.'

 Neither bin Laden nor al-Zawahiri possessed the traditional Islamic scholarly qualifications to issue a fatwa.
 However, they rejected the authority of the contemporary ulema (which they saw as the paid servants of jahiliyya rulers), and took it upon themselves.